gbrembati/terraform-aws/gwlb-base-env/README.md

 # AWS Centralized Gateway Load-Balancer Architecture
 This Terraform project is intended to be used as a template in a demonstration or to build a test environment.
 What it does is creating an infrastructure composed of four VPCs: one contains a Check Point management, two Spoke VPCs and one which contains a Gateway Load-Balancer configured to send the traffic to a Check Point Auto-Scaling Group for Inbound & Outbound protection.
-As per my deployments (made in France Ireland), this project creates all of the following in about __15 minutes__, where the actual creation time is about half of it and the other 7/8 minutes are the time the management server takes to finish the First Time Configuration.
+As per my deployments (made in France Ireland), this project creates all of the following in about __17 minutes__, where the actual creation time is about __7 minutes__ and the other __10 minutes__ are the time the management server takes to finish the First Time Configuration.

 ## Which are the components created?